milenmk/laravel-livewire-crud/README.md

 ## About

 This package provides a comprehensive solution for CRUD operations within your Laravel applications, offering a streamlined and reusable approach for managing data.
 Whether you're working with Laravel controllers or Livewire components, this package allows you to:

-- Simplify common CRUD operations (create, read, update, delete) by abstracting and consolidating logic, reducing boilerplate code.
+- Simplify common CRUD operations (create, read, update, delete) by abstracting and consolidating logic and reducing boilerplate code.
 - Enhance productivity by providing out-of-the-box methods for storing, updating, and deleting records.
 - Integrate seamlessly with both Laravel and Livewire, making it easy to use in traditional controllers or real-time components.
 - Ensure consistency across your application with standardized CRUD methods for various models.
 - Support bulk actions, enabling efficient mass deletion or updates of records.
 - Reduce development time by leveraging reusable methods for model interactions, validation and error handling.

 This package is ideal for developers who want to focus on business logic rather than repetitive CRUD operations, saving time and minimizing errors.

+Since version 1.3.0, the package also support Livewire Forms.
+Just move the corresponding logic (validation rules and CRUD methods from the component to the form)

 ## Requirements